Pure Strategies in Imperfect Information Stochastic Games: Almost-Surely Winning for B uchi Conditions

-As $\KnowledgeOperator$ is monotone for set inclusion, it suffices to compute $\wknowledge{}$ by successive applications (starting with the set of all subsets) of the operator $\KnowledgeOperator$ until reaching the fixpoint.
-Since $\wknowledge{}\subseteq {2^\states}$, the fixpoint is reached in at most $2^{|\states|}$ steps.
+As $\BeliefOperator$ is monotone for set inclusion, it suffices to compute $\wbelief{}$ by successive applications (starting with the set of all subsets) of the operator $\BeliefOperator$ until reaching the fixpoint.
+Since $\wbelief{}\subseteq {2^\states}$, the fixpoint is reached in at most $2^{|\states|}$ steps.

-Now, as noted in Remark~\ref{rk:knowtrans} the property for a strategy to guarantee that \Eve's knowledge remains in a set $\mathcal{K}$ can be expressed as the strategy being $\trans_{\mathcal{K}}$-compatible (and the number of states of $\trans_{\mathcal{K}}$ is at most exponential in $|\states|$).
+Now, as noted in Remark~\ref{rk:knowtrans} the property for a strategy to guarantee that \Eve's belief remains in a set $\mathcal{B}$ can be expressed as the strategy being $\trans_{\mathcal{B}}$-compatible (and the number of states of $\trans_{\mathcal{B}}$ is at most exponential in $|\states|$).
 Therefore, thanks to Theorem~\ref{theo:posTcom} (\resp Theorem~\ref{theo:posTcomMore}) every step in the fixpoint computation can be achieved in time exponential (\resp doubly exponential) in $|S|$ if \Adam is perfectly informed (\resp more informed than \Eve).
+This leads the following result.

 \begin{theorem} Let $\game$ be a B\"uchi ({or} reachability) game with $n$ states. \begin{itemize} \item If \Adam is perfectly informed, one can decide whether \Eve has an almost-surely winning strategy in time exponential in $n$.
 If such a strategy exists, it can be effectively constructed and requires memory at most exponential in $n$. \item If \Adam is more informed than \Eve, one can decide whether \Eve has an almost-surely winning strategy in time doubly exponential in $n$.
 If such a strategy exists, it can be effectively constructed and requires memory at most doubly exponential in $n$. \end{itemize} \end{theorem}